glmmPen: High Dimensional Penalized Generalized Linear Mixed Models: Simulations

 \subsection{Pre-screening performance}

 The time it takes the package to complete the tuning parameter selection procedure depends strongly on the number of random effects considered by the algorithm.
 Therefore, the pre-screening procedure, which reduces the number of random effects considered within the variable selection algorithm, speeds up the algorithm.
 Table \ref{tab:prescB1} summarizes the performance of the pre-screening algorithm for the variable selection simulations described above.
-The pre-screening settings were the default settings described in Section \ref{sec:software}, which include specifying \code{lambda.min.presc} = 0.01 for $p=10$ and \code{lambda.min.presc} = 0.05 for $p=50$ such that the minimum penalty on the random effects is \code{lambda.min.presc} $*\lambda_{max}$.
-These tables report the true positive rate and the false positive rate.
-We note that there are currently no methods that are capable of scaling to values of $q$ evaluated in our simulation for estimating and performing variable selection in GLMMs.
+This table reports the average percent of true positive and false positive random effect predictors that remain under consideration within the variable selection procedure after the pre-screening step has completed.
+The pre-screening settings were the default settings described in Section ``Software'', which include specifying \code{lambda.min.presc} = 0.01 for $p=10$ and \code{lambda.min.presc} = 0.05 for $p=50$ such that the minimum penalty on the random effects is \code{lambda.min.presc} $\times\lambda_{max}$.
+We note that there are currently no methods that are capable of scaling to the values of $q$ random effect predictors evaluated in our simulation for estimating and performing variable selection in GLMMs.

-Using this higher penalty in the \(p=50\) simulations helps reduce the false positive rate of the random effects after pre-screening and consequently helps speed up the time of the algorithm to complete.
-However, we can see by comparing the \(p=50\) and \(p=10\) simulations that this approach can also slightly decrease the true positive rate.
+Using this higher penalty in the \(p=50\) simulations helps reduce the false positive percentage of the random effects after pre-screening and consequently helps speed up the time of the algorithm to complete.
+However, we can see by comparing the \(p=50\) and \(p=10\) simulations that this approach can also slightly decrease the true positive percentage.
 In general, increasing \code{lambda.min.presc} will help decrease the number of false positive non-zero random effects in the pre-screening step, but it may also decrease the number of true positive non-zero random effects.
 Decreasing \code{lambda.min.presc} will generally have the opposite effect.
-We also see that the true positive rate for the selection of the random effects after pre-screening is generally higher when the magnitude of the true random effect variance is higher.
+We also see that the true positive percentage for the selection of the random effects after pre-screening is generally higher when the magnitude of the true random effect variance is higher.